Structure Matters: A Scale-Resolved Numerical Operando Approach for Lithium-Sulfur Batteries: Methodology

 The separator has a porosity of $\epsilon_{Sep} = 0.4$ and is made of polyethylene (PE) \citep{Doerfler_2020}.
 Throughout this work, the separator domain will always be treated as homogeneous regardless of the dimensionality.
 Hence, only scales in the cathode will be resolved.

 The utilized electrolyte in the investigated LSB is a 1M LiTFSI + 0.5M LiNO3 in DME/DOL (v:v = 1:1) solution \citep{Doerfler_2020} and determines, in combination with the active material, the chemistry of the cell.
 The electrolyte belongs to the class of moderately solvating electrolytes (MSE).
 In a recent review by Liu et al. \citep{Liu_2021}, the currently anticipated reaction mechanism in LSBs with MSE was summarized.
 This Detailed Chemistry mechanism is visualized in Fig. \ref{fig:02_Chemistry_Overview} (a) showing how species of different phases are connected.
 Usually, in all numerical works mentioned in Sec. \ref{Sec:Introduction}, this mechanism is significantly simplified and assumed to be a cascade of consecutive reactions as depicted in Fig. \ref{fig:02_Chemistry_Overview} (b).
-The Reduced Chemistry scheme may contain more or less intermediate species, but an important difference to the Detailed Chemistry scheme is that the direct nucleation reaction $2 \text{Li}^+~(L) + \text{S}^{2-}~(L) \rightleftharpoons \text{Li}_2\text{S}~(S)$, with the phases $\alpha \in \{L, S\}$, is not experimentally ascertained \citep{Liu_2021}.
-Since we were not able with this simplification to satisfactorily match experimental discharge profiles in Sec. \ref{Sec:Results}, also taking the slopes of the profiles into account, we developed a new Tradeoff Chemistry scheme within this work (Fig. \ref{fig:02_Chemistry_Overview} (c)).
+The Reduced Chemistry scheme may contain more or less intermediate species, but an important difference to the Detailed Chemistry scheme is that the direct nucleation reaction $2~ \text{Li}^+~(L) + \text{S}^{2-}~(L) \rightleftharpoons \text{Li}_2\text{S}~(S)$, with the phases $\alpha \in \{L, S\}$, is not experimentally ascertained \citep{Liu_2021}.
+Since we were not able with this simplification to satisfactorily match experimental discharge profiles in Sec. \ref{Sec:Results} (see \ref{Appendix0:Chemistry}), also taking the slopes of the profiles into account, we developed a new Tradeoff Chemistry scheme within this work (Fig. \ref{fig:02_Chemistry_Overview} (c)).
 It constitutes a compromise between (a) \& (b), encompasses the aforementioned experimentally non-ascertained nucleation reaction and will be used in the following.
 The considered reactions are summarized in Tab. \ref{tab:03_ReactionScheme}.
 Chemical bulk and electrochemical surface reactions are distinguished with type C \& E and denoted such that they are thermodynamically consistent with tabulated solubility products $K_{sp}$ and standard reduction potentials $U_{red}^0$.
+Note that due to the systematic framework introduced below, the consideration of further reactions from Fig. \ref{fig:02_Chemistry_Overview} (a) due to changes in the MSE system or even other, new reactions due to completely different material pairings is a straightforward task.